shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-a-creative.md

     The **Create New** screen displays.

 1. Provide the creative file using one of the following methods:
-    - If the creative is being hosted with Xandr, upload the file by clicking the **Select Files** button to upload the appropriate assets.
+    - If the creative is being hosted with Microsoft Advertising, upload the file by clicking the **Select Files** button to upload the appropriate assets.

       > [!NOTE]
       > For native creatives, you can upload a main image and icon simultaneously.